Salt Gradient Solar Ponds

 CN102183096

 The invention relates to a solar pond composite drying system.
-The

-is arranged in the heat storage layer of the salt gradient solar
+absorption dielectric layer is arranged in the heat storage

-pond.
-Waste boiler slag is used as a heat absorption dielectric in
+as a heat absorption dielectric in the porous heat absorption

-the porous heat absorption dielectric layer.
-In order to enhance a
+dielectric layer.
+In order to enhance a heat absorption effect,

-heat absorption effect, the waste boiler slag is laid at the
+the waste boiler slag is laid at the bottom of the solar pond to

-dielectric.
-The solar pond has functions of a heat collector and a
+functions of a heat collector and a heat storage device; the

-heat storage device; the system has a simple structure and is low
+system has a simple structure and is low in manufacturing cost;

-the problem of serious influence of changes of weather on a heat
+serious influence of changes of weather on a heat

 collector-greenhouse type solar dryer is solved, solar energy is